Shortcuts

 What happens, in order:

 2. Decoding (connectomics.decoding.stage).
-Selects the short-range affinities (channels 0-2; aff=1 neighborhood), then runs waterz with the DeepEM-style settings:
+Selects the nearest-neighbor affinities (select_channel: [0, 1, 2]; the long-range edges are training auxiliaries only), then runs waterz with the DeepEM-style settings:

 • merge_function: aff85_his256